-Is this the beginning to the end?
+Is this the beginning of the end?
 Geir Stabell voices fears for the future of Thoroughbred racing in Scandinavia

 On borrowed time?
 Racing at Øvrevoll, near Oslo, is an integral part of the Scandinavian circuit also featuring tracks in Sweden and Denmark.
 Photo: Øvrevoll Galopp